 Compensatory physiological processes related to increased growth of replacement leaves and increased photosynthetic and physiological activity in remaining leaves requires an abundant supply of carbon and nitrogen.
 The normal processes through which the plant acquired these elements is affected by the defoliation event and alternative sources are required (Coyne et al. 1995).
 Most of the carbon allocation for compensatory growth processes comes not from stored material in the roots but comes from the remaining shoot tissue and current fixed carbon from photosynthesis (Richards and Calwell 1985, Briske and Richards 1995).
 Very little, if any, of the root carbon is remobilized to support shoot growth (Briske and Richards 1995).
 Current photosynthetic carbon from the remaining shoot is preferentially allocated to areas of active shoot meristematic tissue and is more important for plant growth following defoliation than are carbohydrate reserves (Ryle and Powell 1975, Richards and Caldwell 1985, Briske and Richards 1995, Coyne et al. 1995).
 Carbon allocation from undefoliated tillers to defoliated tillers increases following defoliation until the defoliated tillers reestablish their own photosynthetic capacity (Briske and Richards 1995).

 Nitrogen pools in the remaining shoot tissue and roots can be mobilized to support shoot growth following defoliation (Briske and Richards 1995).
 Most of the remobilized nitrogen is allocated from remaining shoot tissue; only a small portion is allocated from material stored in the root system (Briske and Richards 1995).
-The amount of remobilized nitrogen from the remaining shoot is greatly reduced when greater quantities of inorganic nitrogen are available in the media around the roots (Millard et al. 1990, Ourry et al. 1990).
-The increased available inorganic nitrogen converted from soil organic nitrogen by active rhizosphere organisms is preferentially absorbed and moved to areas of active shoot meristmatic tissue soon after partial defoliation.
+The amount of remobilized nitrogen from the remaining shoot is greatly reduced when greater quantities of mineral nitrogen are available in the media around the roots (Millard et al. 1990, Ourry et al. 1990).
+The increased available mineral nitrogen converted from soil organic nitrogen by active rhizosphere organisms is preferentially absorbed and moved to areas of active shoot meristmatic tissue soon after partial defoliation.
+A threshold quantity of 100 pounds per acre or greater of mineral nitrogen processed by the rhizosphere organisms is required for full activation of the compensatory physiological processes in partially defoliated grass tillers (Manske 2009, 2010).